borkdude/blog/posts/speeding-up-builds-fs-modified-since.md

 ...
 ```

-Here I used it simply as a predicate to check if the cached HTML output was
+Here I used `fs/modified-since` simply as a predicate to check if the cached
-newer than the markdown input file: if the result is non-empty, we have to
+HTML output was newer than the markdown input file: if the result is non-empty,
-rebuild the markdown to HTML and then store it in a `.work` directory.
-The
+we have to rebuild the markdown to HTML and then store it in a `.work`
-rendering of this blog went down from rougly 1 second to 200ms.
-There are more
+directory.
+The rendering of this blog went down from rougly 1 second to 200ms
+after building it for the first time from scratch.
+There are more places where I
-places where I could do a similar optimization but for now it's fast enough.
+could do a similar optimization but for now it's fast enough.

 I've already used this function several times in `bb.edn` tasks file to speed up
 Clojure